Sponsored by Janssen Research and Development

 The NUJ Stephen White Award for best communication and reporting of science in a non science context.

 The award will recognise a journalist or team of journalists who have reported science on any platform in a way that when they are reporting science make complicated scientific ideas accessible to the non-specialist general public.
 The Award will celebrate the achievements of science journalists who use their skills in covering science for a non-specialist audience.
 Science publications and programmes, or science sections of publications are not eligible (eg: New Scientist, Eureka - The Times, Material World – BBC Radio, Bang Goes the Theory – BBC TV).
 The entry can be in any format.
 If the entry is part of a series then it will be judged on one submitted episode only.
 The Award is made in memory of Stephen White a highly influential science communicator who sadly died in 2010.
-The Award is possible due to a bequest by Stephen’s wife Elizabeth.
+This Award is made in memory of Stephen White a highly influential science communicator who sadly died in 2010.
+The Award is possible due to a donation from Stephen’s widow Elizabeth.
 (Please scroll back for 'important information on file formats')

 The Best Newcomer Award